define-private-public/PSRayTracing/README.rst

 |asin_approx_with_ec|

-If it’s hard for you to see the difference between the first and third renders, load them up in an image viewer and toggle between them really fast.
+If it's hard for you to see the difference between the first and third renders, load them up in an image viewer and toggle between them really fast.

 I used to have a math professor scoff at approximations.
 I mean, they are technically incorrect.
-But in our program we express Pi as ``3.1415926535``; that’s an approximation, not the actual value of Pi.
-If we’re doing that, any approximation is fair game to use as long as the viewer has no idea it’s different.
+But in our program we express Pi as ``3.1415926535``; that's an approximation, not the actual value of Pi.
+If we're doing that, any approximation is fair game to use as long as the viewer has no idea it's different.

 =====================